Sustainability

 Rejuvenating Soil with Biochar

-Scientists examining biochar's potential to rejuvenate the soil, especially in degraded land areas like mining sites.
+Scientists are examining biochar's potential to rejuvenate the soil, especially in degraded land areas like mining sites where high acidity and pollutants like heavy metals can stop or slow plant growth.

 Matching Milkweeds to Monarchs

-Studies of milkweed species in critical breeding areas show that female monarch butterflies prefer laying their eggs on certain species.
+Scientists' studies of nine milkweed species in critical breeding areas of the country show that female monarch butterflies prefer laying their eggs on certain milkweed species.

 Sustainable Aquaculture

-Scientists are experimenting with alfalfa as an alternative to using fishmeal in aquaculture feeds given to "farm-raised" fish.
+Scientists are experimenting with alfalfa as a promising alternative to using fishmeal, a protein-rich ingredient in aquaculture feeds given to "farm-raised" finfish and shellfish.

 A “Burning” Ecological Question

-When it comes to restoring rangeland habitats, there is no replacement for "prescribed fire," according to ARS ecologists.
+When it comes to restoring rangeland habitats, there is no replacement for "prescribed fire," according to Agricultural Research Service ecologists.

 Giving the Home Team an Advantage